This is a visual technique you can use to prioritise tasks when faced with competing demands from customers and your

-You now work on the tasks in quarter 1 first, then quarter 2 and so on.
+Work on the tasks in quarter one first, then quarter two and so on.

 - If I don’t this task straight away, this will harm my relationship with the customer.
 The employer’s business or reputation will suffer.
 This is crucial to both employer and customer.
 Tasks may be related to key dates such as a product launch or milestone agreed in a contract or funding agreement.
 Tasks may be highly public activity such as a customer’s annual conference.

 - It’s important for the health of my employer’s business that I do this task soon.
 If I don’t, things will become difficult and I won’t deliver the urgent tasks in quarter 1.
 This could include writing proposals, generating new work and chasing invoices – lining work up and getting paid for work you’ve delivered.
 This includes the stuff your boss wants you to do but isn’t a big deal for your customers.

 - My customer wants this done now.
 If I don’t do it soon, they’ll think less of me.
 The world won’t end if I don’t jump on this immediately – but if I respond quickly with minimal fuss and solve the customer’s issue, I’ll maintain my relationship with the customer (or even improve it).